 An abdominoplasty, or tummy tuck, is a common term for the surgical procedure to correct a protruding or loose, sagging abdomen.
 Areas to be treated may include the center of the abdomen, or may extend to the entire area between the lower rib cage and pubic bone, as well as to the sides and back.
 Contouring of the abdomen can be performed using a variety of techniques including liposuction and/or reduction of excess tissue and fat by excision.
-For individuals planning substantial weight loss or women who may be considering future pregnancies, Dr. Holland may propose postponing this procedure.
+For individuals planning substantial weight loss or women who may be considering future pregnancies, Dr. Holland may purpose postponing this procedure.

-Brachioplasty (arm lift):
+brachioplasty (arm lift):

 A brachioplasty, or arm lift, is the surgical reduction of sagging excess skin and fat from the underside of your upper arms.
 The procedure will also tighten and smooth the underlying supportive tissue that defines the shape of the upper arm.
 Dr. Holland will determine if arm lift surgery may be right for you.

 Thigh lift surgery reduces excess skin and fat, which results in the reshaping of the thighs.
 A surgical lift may be right for you if fitness and weight control efforts have not achieved your goals of a firmer and better-proportioned contours of the thighs and lower body.

 Labiaplasty is the surgical reduction of the labia minora, the inner lips of the vaginal wall.
 There can be minimal discomfort associated with the procedure and the sutures that are used dissolve on their own.

 Fat Transfer (Grafting, Injection)